The Office (American TV series) season 2

 The second season of the American situation comedy television series, The Office, premiered in the United States on NBC on September 20, 2005, and ended on May 11, 2006.
 The season had 22 episodes, including its first 40-minute "super-sized" episode.
-The Office is an American adaptation of the British TV series, and is presented in a mockumentary format, documenting the daily lives of office employees in the Scranton, Pennsylvania branch of the fictitious Dunder Mifflin Paper Company.
+The Office is an American adaptation of the British TV series, and is presented in a mockumentary format, documenting the daily lives of office employees in the Scranton, Pennsylvania, branch of the fictitious Dunder Mifflin Paper Company.
 The season stars Steve Carell, Rainn Wilson, John Krasinski, Jenna Fischer, and B. J. Novak, with supporting performances from Melora Hardin, David Denman, Leslie David Baker, Brian Baumgartner, Kate Flannery, Angela Kinsey, Oscar Nunez, and Phyllis Smith.

-Beginning with "The Dundies", the second season further developed into the plot of the fear of company downsizing, along with the introduction of new characters and developing some of the other characters—especially that of Dwight Schrute (Rainn Wilson).
-Michael Scott (Steve Carell) soon starts a relationship with his boss Jan Levinson (Melora Hardin), and Pam Beesly (Jenna Fischer) and Jim Halpert's (John Krasinski) relationship become one of the focal points of the season.
+Beginning with "The Dundies", the second season further explored the threat of company downsizing.
+It also introduced new characters while developing those who had been less fleshed out the previous season—especially that of Dwight Schrute (Rainn Wilson).
+Michael Scott (Steve Carell) soon starts a relationship with his boss Jan Levinson (Melora Hardin), and Pam Beesly (Jenna Fischer) and Jim Halpert's (John Krasinski) relationship becomes one of the focal points of the season.
 Their compatibility becomes more obvious as Jim's feelings for Pam continue to grow, while she struggles with her relationship with warehouse worker Roy Anderson (David Denman).

-Season two of The Office aired on Tuesdays in the United States at 9:30 p.m. from September 20, 2005 to December 6, 2005.
-The timeslot changed to Thursdays at 9:30 p.m. from January 5, 2006 to May 11, 2006.
-The season was a ratings success, bolstered by Carell's success in the 2005 film The 40 Year Old Virgin.
-The season also received widespread acclaim from critics, with many calling it one of the greatest sitcom seasons ever produced.
+Season two of The Office aired on Tuesdays in the United States at 9:30 p.m. from September 20, 2005, to December 6, 2005.
+The timeslot changed to Thursdays at 9:30 p.m. from January 5, 2006, to May 11, 2006.
+The season was a ratings success, bolstered by Carell's success in the 2005 film The 40-Year-Old Virgin.
+The season also received widespread acclaim from critics.
 The second season was released in a four-disc DVD boxset in Region 1 on September 12, 2006, and in Region 2 on January 28, 2008.
 The DVD set contained all 22 episodes, as well as commentaries from creators, writers, actors, and directors on some of the episodes, while also containing deleted scenes from all of the episodes.
 It was released by Universal Studios Home Entertainment.